forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/writing.md

 ### Example Custom Snippet
 The real power of snippets lies in being able to customize snippets for your own use.
-Follow these steps to create a custom Apex snippet that lets you quickly write a simple SOQL query:
+Follow these steps to create a simple custom Apex snippet that lets you quickly write a simple SOQL query:

 1. Run the `SFDX: Configure User Snippets` command from the Command Palette.
 2. Select ``apex.json`` to open the file.